cssinjs/aphrodite-jss/readme.md

 This project is a merge of good ideas from [aphrodite](https://github.com/Khan/aphrodite) and [JSS](https://github.com/cssinjs/jss).
 It provides an API of aphrodite but fixes lots of limitations and caveats by using JSS as a rendering engine under the hood.

-## Reimplemented good parts.
+## Good parts from aphrodite.

-- Pretty much like inline styles known from React, except it allows to use all of CSS.
+- Pretty much like inline styles known from React, except it allows to use the entire CSS.
-- No CSS is generated until `css()` invocation.
+- No CSS is generated until `css()` function invocation.
 Only the passed rules are converted to a CSS string and injected.
 - Theming is possible without any headache or framework integrations.

 ## Benefits compared to aphrodite.

-- More powerfull rendering abstraction [JSS](https://github.com/cssinjs/jss) under the hood.
+- More powerfull rendering abstraction through [JSS](https://github.com/cssinjs/jss) under the hood.
 You are using all it's plugins and [JSON DSL](https://github.com/cssinjs/jss/blob/master/docs/json-api.md).
 To name a few:
-  - Supports children, siblings and any other kinds of selectors. ([jss-nested](https://github.com/cssinjs/jss-nested))
+  - Children, siblings and any other kinds of selectors. ([jss-nested](https://github.com/cssinjs/jss-nested))
-  - Support for global styles, without auto namespacing. (option `{named: false}`)
+  - Global styles, without auto namespacing.
+(JSS option `{named: false}`)
 - Immediate render upon `css()` call invocation.
 It gives you an access to computed styles right after render, no need to use `setTimeout()`.
 It also avoids additional recalcs and repaints, which can cause flickers and general performance overhead.
 - No auto "!important" insertion.
 You can write a plugin for this though.